pavka14/ansible/README.md

  - SSH access to the server with a user that has sudo privileges
  - MaxMind account and licence key to download the GeoIP2 database (free account is sufficient)

 You need to have Ansible installed either on your server (if you are going to run the playbook from it as "local") or on your own machine if you will run the playbook from it.

 For the cryptography needed to install SSL, Ansible also needs a "collection" for it:
 ```bash
 apt install -y ansible
 ansible-galaxy collection install community.crypto
 apt install -y git
 git clone https://github.com/pavka14/deploy-matomo.git
 ```

-What ithe playbook will (in order of appearance):
+What the playbook will do (in order of appearance):
  - install required packages (prerequisites)
- - install some extras that are not strictly speaking but nice to have (Fail2ban)
+ - install some extras that are not strictly speaking needed, but are nice to have (Fail2ban)
- - install plain Nginx server
+ - install plain nginx server
  - install certbot which will then acquire and configure an SSL certificate (this requires Nginx to be in place already)
- - rebuild Nginx from source, this time with the GeoIP2 module (which does not come as a package)
+ - rebuild nginx from source, this time with the GeoIP2 module (which does not come as a package)
  - install PHP and required PHP extensions (needed to run both Matomo and phpMyAdmin)
  - pull the GeoIP2 database from MaxMind, configure it to update regularly (you need a MaxMind account and licence key for this; can be a free account)
  - install and configure MariaDB (with some "hardening")